eseckft/BitAds.ai/README.md

 **Prerequisites: Ensure that you have Python 3.12 or a later version installed on your system.**

-To execute the commands at the root of the project, you can follow these steps:

 ```basg
 git clone https://github.com/eseckft/BitAds.ai.git
 cd BitAds.ai